microsoft/PubSec-Info-Assistant/docs/deployment/enable_secure_deployment.md

 ## Front end

-The following diagram shows the end user's interaction with Information Assistant and the Information Assistant's front end application's orchestration of the user's workflow.
-The Front end uses VNET integration to connect to the private network.
-Private DNS zones are then used by the Front end application to connect with the appropriate service such as:
+The following diagram shows the end user's interaction with Information Assistant and the Information Assistant's front-end application's orchestration of the user's workflow.
+The front-end uses VNET integration to connect to the private network.
+Private DNS zones are used by the front-end application to connect with the appropriate services such as:

 * Azure Storage Account, blob storage to upload files
 * Azure OpenAI to submit prompts
-* Azure AI search to discovery content from uploaded files
+* Azure AI Search to discovery content from uploaded files
 * Cosmos database to view the status of uploaded files